Bifidobacteria: benefits, dosage, contraindications

 Clinical trial: the microbiological and immunological effects of synbiotic consumption - a randomized double-blind placebo-controlled study in active Crohn's disease

-It is well established that the intestinal microbiota is involved in the development of metabolic diseases.
-Indeed, it has been found that obese and diabetic patients have an altered microbiota compared to that of healthy subjects, a condition referred to as intestinal dysbiosis.
-In particular, there is an increase in Firmicutes (harmful bacteria) in the intestinal microbiota of humans.
-In various mouse models, it has been observed that a high-fat diet leads to a less diverse microbiota, richer in Firmicutes and poorer in beneficial bacteria.
-Under these conditions, the consumption of probiotics may contribute to treating metabolic diseases such as obesity, type 2 diabetes, and non-alcoholic fatty liver disease (NAFLD or "fatty liver disease").
-In patients with type 2 diabetes, regular intake of probiotics improves glycemic control and reduces body weight and inflammation.
-Frequently used alone, the simultaneous administration of several probiotic strains with complementary modes of action could also enhance their effects.
-Different probiotic species would act in synergy with various effects on the host's metabolism: - Lipid absorption - Sugar digestion - Inflammation regulation (reduction of pro-inflammatory cytokines such as TNF-b1 and IL-6 with Bifidobacterium lactis) - Beneficial production of short-chain fatty acids
+It is well established that the gut microbiota is involved in the development of metabolic diseases.
+Indeed, it has been observed that obese and diabetic patients have an altered microbiota compared with that of healthy subjects.
+This is referred to as intestinal dysbiosis.
+In particular, an increase in Firmicutes (harmful bacteria) has been noted in the human gut microbiota.
+In several mouse models, it has been observed that a high-fat diet leads to a less diverse microbiota, richer in Firmicutes and poorer in beneficial bacteria.
+Under these conditions, consumption of probiotics could contribute to the treatment of metabolic diseases such as obesity, type 2 diabetes, and non-alcoholic fatty liver disease (NASH or "fatty liver disease").
+In patients with type 2 diabetes, regular probiotic intake improves glycemic control and reduces body weight and inflammation.
+Often used alone, the simultaneous administration of multiple probiotic strains with complementary modes of action could also potentiate their effects.
+Different probiotic strain species may act synergistically with various effects on host metabolism: - Lipid absorption - Sugar digestion - Regulation of inflammation (reduction of pro-inflammatory cytokines such as TNF-α and IL-6 with Bifidobacterium lactis) - Beneficial production of short-chain fatty acids

 Posologie